Reviews You Can Rely On

 Slightly boxy cut

 The Patagonia Insulated Powder Town took us by surprise with how warm it is for how light and lofty the insulation is.
 The jacket itself comes in more at the weight range of some of the shells in this review than the insulated jackets.
 Not to mention, the actual material of the liner is supremely soft and slid easily over any base layer we paired with it.
-The insulation is not only warm — we found this jacket to be surprisingly breathable for an insulated jacket.
-When the going gets hot, the large, open pit zips are a great last-ditch ventilation feature.
+The insulation is not only warm — we found this jacket surprisingly breathable for an insulated jacket.
+The large, open pit zips are a great last-ditch ventilation feature when the going gets hot.

 Read more: Patagonia Insulated Powder Town review